Effective Date: 08/18/2021

 *All questions and evidence about a Complainant’s prior sexual behavior are irrelevant unless such questions and evidence about the Complainant’s prior sexual behavior are offered to prove that someone other than the Respondent committed the conduct alleged, or if the questions and evidence concern specific incidents of the Complainant’s prior sexual behavior with respect to the Respondent and are offered to prove consent.

-8. Remedies and Sanctions
+VIII.
+Remedies and Sanctions

 If the Respondent is found responsible for Prohibited Conduct after the adjudicatory hearing, the University shall provide remedies to the Complainant.
 Such remedies may include discipline for the Respondent and shall be reasonably designed to maintain the Complainant’s equal access to education.
+To the full extent permitted by federal law, Complainant has the right to know any disciplinary sanctions the University imposes on Respondent in response to the Formal Complaint, including that those sanctions were enforced by the University and complied with by Respondent.

 Each party shall have one (1) appeal from the Hearing Officer’s determinations and one (1) appeal from the University’s dismissal of a Formal Complaint or allegations therein.
 No party shall have more than one (1) appeal.